Mean Perplexity Is Lying to You

 Five Sequences That Flip the Leaderboard

-The cause: five catastrophic outlier sequences where BF16 produces per-sequence perplexity values of 25,000–81,000.
-These are sequences that the unquantized model handles pathologically, likely degenerate or adversarial text patterns in the WikiText-2 test split.
-Quantization noise acts as implicit regularization that stabilizes these pathological sequences to PPL 100–360.
-The five outliers inflate BF16’s mean by 30% while barely moving the median.
+The culprit: five catastrophic outlier sequences where BF16 produces per-sequence perplexity values of 25,000 to 81,000.
+These are sequences the unquantized model handles pathologically, likely degenerate or adversarial text patterns in the WikiText-2 test split.
+Quantization noise acts as accidental regularization that calms these pathological sequences down to PPL 100 to 360.
+Those five outliers inflate BF16's mean by 30% while barely nudging the median.

 It's Not Just GLM

-The effect appears across models, though less dramatically:
+The effect shows up across models, though less dramatically:

 Model Condition Mean PPL Median PPL